January 12, 2015 § 3 Comments

 The envelope description reads: Misses’/Misses’ Petite Dress.
 Lined dress, mid-calf or floor length, has neckbinding, contrast yokes, close-fitting bodice, raised waist, semi-fitted, bias, A-line skirt, back zipper and short sleeves.
 Featured in the July/August 1997 issue of Vogue Patterns.

-Collection images from L’Officiel show Nadja Auermann in the black version of the Vogue 1978 design and what looks like Eva Herzigová (who was the face for a couple Givenchy fragrances) in the floral print version:
+Collection images from L’Officiel show Nadja Auermann in the black version of the Vogue 1978 design and what looks like Eva Herzigová (who was the face for two Givenchy fragrances) in the floral print version:

 A more casual variation, photographed for L’Officiel, has pockets, self belt, and the bodice inset in the main dress fabric: